jayurbain/Microservices/README.md

 Upon successful completion of this course, the student will be able
 to:

-- Leverage containerization to package and run software
+- Leverage containerization to package and run software.
 - Design and implement a basic microservice that interacts through REST APIs, implements access controls, uses a distributed storage systems, and is deployed in containerized form.
-- Apply access control patterns using authentication and authorization following security best practices
+- Apply access control patterns using authentication and authorization following security best practices.
-- Analyze and identify potential throughput, scalability, reliability, and consistency issues with distributed microservice architectures
+- Analyze and identify potential throughput, scalability, reliability, and consistency issues with distributed microservice architectures.
 - Create and manage continuous integration and deployment to automated software related to microservices and pipelines
-- Deploy a multi-sservice distributed application using a container orchestration tool
+- Deploy a multi-service distributed application using a container orchestration tool.

 ### Prerequisites by Topic